counsyl/scanstream/README.md

     defaults delete com.counsyl.ScanStream SSServerPort

 Some browsers require the `Access-Control-Allow-Origin` response header to be set correctly for an XMLHttpRequest to succeed.
-ScanStream will by default set this header if the request originates from `localhost`; you can customize the allowed hosts using [regular expression](http://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSString_Class/Reference/NSString.html#//apple_ref/c/econst/NSRegularExpressionSearch) patterns:
+ScanStream will by default set this header if the request originates from `localhost`; you can customize the allowed hosts using [regular expression](http://developer.apple.com/library/ios/documentation/Cocoa/Reference/Foundation/Classes/NSString_Class/Reference/NSString.html#//apple_ref/c/econst/NSRegularExpressionSearch) patterns in the ScanStream Preferences window.
+(An example of a pattern for a domain is `(\A|\.)mydomain\.com\z`.)

-    defaults write com.counsyl.ScanStream SSAllowedHostPatterns -array -string '\Alocalhost\z' -string '(\A|\.)mydomain\.com\z'

 ### Interface details by example